Günther von Reibnitz: Second World War

 As an officer of the Army Reserve, Reibnitz was recalled to active service at the beginning of the Second World War.
 However, he was not a very loyal party member.
 In 1937 he had been summoned to appear before the highest party tribunal accused of denigrating the swastika flag.
 By reaffirming his loyalty, he was able to extract himself from the affair; he had also referred to the leader of the SS, Heinrich Himmler, as the "chicken farmer".
 Soon after he rejoined the armed forces on active service, Reibnitz was sent back to the home front due to heart problems.
 He informed the SS of his marriage (on 17 December 1941 in Breslau) to his second wife Countess Maria Anna Szapáry von Muraszombath, Széchysziget et Szapár (1911–1998), a daughter of the Austro-Hungarian diplomat Count Frigyes Szapáry (1869–1935), but he did not inform them of his intention to seek an annulment of his first marriage so that he could marry his second wife in a Roman Catholic ceremony, nor that the children of the marriage would be raised in that faith.
 This was interpreted by the regime as disloyalty.
 It was also seen as incriminating that he and his wife practiced their faith openly.
 Because his wife was already under observation by the Gestapo over her contacts before the war with supposed British Secret Service agents, as well as in connection with a range of essentially minor "transgressions", his situation became increasingly critical, and in 1944 he was dismissed from the Nazi Party, from the Cavalry SS, and from the post of Regional Director of Hunting for Silesia.

-On 16 November 1942, Reibnitz's son Friedrich was born in Breslau, and on 15 January 1945 his daughter Marie Christine (the later Princess Michael of Kent) was born in Karlsbad (now Karlovy Vary in the Czech Republic), near the estate of her maternal grandmother Princess Hedwig of Windisch-Graetz (1878–1918), a daughter of Alfred III, Prince of Windisch-Grätz.
+On 16 November 1942, Reibnitz's son Friedrich was born in Breslau, and on 15 January 1945 his daughter Marie Christine (the later Princess Michael of Kent) was born in Karlsbad (now Karlovy Vary in the Czech Republic), near the estate of her maternal grandmother Princess Hedwig of Windisch-Graetz (1878–1918), a daughter of Alfred III, Prince of Windisch-Grätz, 11th Minister-President of Austria.
+Friedrich (born 16 November 1942) is married to Helen Rodda Williams, the eldest of five daughters of academics Sir Bruce Rodda Williams and his wife, Roma Olive Hotten (1916-1992).
+They have one daughter Anna Helen Theresa Freiin von Reibnitz, born in 1986.